hashicorp/packer/CONTRIBUTING.md

    `go get github.com/hashicorp/packer`.
 This will download the Packer source to `$GOPATH/src/github.com/hashicorp/packer`.

-4. When working on Packer, first `cd` into `$GOPATH/src/github.com/hashicorp/packer` so you can run `make` and easily access other files.
+4. When working on Packer, first `cd $GOPATH/src/github.com/hashicorp/packer` so you can run `make` and easily access other files.
 Run `make help` to get information about make targets.